spm-2004/firsrrepo/README.md

 # GITHUB
-This ia my first repo
+This is my first repo.